gizemmervedemir/NewsProject/readMe.md

   Step 4: Don't forget to return the div.menu created in the 'MenuBuilder' function.

-  Step 5: Create the menu using the 'MenuConstructor' function and the 'menuElemenlari' array, and add the returned menu to the div with the header class.
+  Step 5: Create the menu using the 'MenuConstructor' function and the 'menuElements' array, and add the returned menu to the div with the header class.